France concerned about Alcatel loan deal - paper

-PARIS (Reuters) - The French government is concerned about Alcatel-Lucent's (ALUA.PA) plan to use patents as collateral for a 1.6 billion euro ($2.1 billion) loan because the intellectual property could fall into the hands of foreign banks, Les Echos newspaper reported.
+PARIS Dec 17 (Reuters) - The French government is concerned about Alcatel-Lucent's plan to use patents as collateral for a 1.6 billion euro ($2.1 billion) loan because the intellectual property could fall into the hands of foreign banks, Les Echos newspaper reported.

-On Friday, the loss-making telecom equipment maker said it had agreed an asset-backed loan from Credit Suisse (CSGN.VX) and Goldman Sachs (GS.N) to help it deal with upcoming debt maturities and fund its ongoing restructuring.
+On Friday, the loss-making telecom equipment maker said it had got an asset-backed loan from Credit Suisse and Goldman Sachs to help it deal with upcoming debt maturities and fund its ongoing restructuring.

-The government has not intervened at Alcatel-Lucent even after it announced a job cut plan affecting 5,500 people.
+The government has not intervened at Alcatel-Lucent even after it announced a job cuts plan affecting 5,500 people.

 The Caisse de Depots et Consignations, the government fund that manages pensions and investments for the state, owns 3.6 percent of Alcatel-Lucent.

 - Man called Bitcoin's father denies ties, leads LA car chase

 - Ukraine standoff intensifies, Russia says sanctions will 'boomerang' |

 - Florida mayor fights backyard gun ranges in 'Gunshine State'